 Probably easier to maintain the strength but not so on the muscles.

-As plyometric is super intense short bursts exercises, they are good for building muscles mass and strength.
+As plyometric is super intense short bursts exercises, they are good for building muscle mass and strength.

 Are Plyometric Exercises Recommended For Everyone?

-Depending on each individual fitness goals, strength and endurance, age, body weight.
-If you are a beginner, focus and learn about the forms first instead of intensity.
+Depending on each individual fitness goals, strength, endurance, age, and body weight.
+If you are a beginner, focus and learn about the forms instead of intensity.

-If a person is overweight, this exercise is surely not recommended for now due to the knees are already bearing the person’s weight so much and adding more stress through jumping may cause serious injury to the knee joints.
+If a person is overweight, this exercise is surely not recommended for now due to the knees already bearing the person’s weight so much, and adding more stress, for example jumping may cause serious injury to the knee joints.

 Like any other exercise, best to start with low stress and lighter forms before moving up to weight strength movements.
 This is especially to train the joints and knees to slowly adapt well.

-My Overall Thoughts On How To Do Plyometric Exercises At Home
+My Overall Thoughts On Full-Body Plyometric Exercises For Beginners

-Plyometric exercises like the HIIT training are great in helping your body to improve speed, strength and endurance.
+Plyometric exercises like HIIT training are great in helping your body to improve speed, strength, and endurance.

 Besides, it is a calories burner as the explosive movements force the muscles to take up more energy which leads to more calories burned in a short period of time.